-From as little as £125 +VAT (£150 including VAT) we can provide a professionally written Single Will.
+From as little as £150 including VAT we can provide a professionally written Single Will.
 Once we have provided you with a written quote for the agreed work, that price will not change.

-Call our professional Will writing team on 03306069591 or contact us online and we will help you.
+For initial advice about writing a Will call our Will writers on 03306069591 or contact us online and we will help you.

 Many people in don’t realise that you can own property with other people in different ways.
 Furthermore, the way you own your property can have a significant impact when writing your Will.
 There are two main ways of owning a property jointly.
 These are known as Joint Tenants and Tenants in Common.

 Joint Tenants vs. Tenants in Common Explained